direstrepo24/host/CONTRIBUTING.md

 ## Style Guide

+### CSS and Styling
+- Use Tailwind CSS for all styling needs
+- Custom styles should be defined in the host's `tailwind.config.ts`
+- Never create module-specific Tailwind configurations
+- Use shared components to maintain style consistency
-- Follow the existing code style
+- Follow the neumorphic design system when applicable

+### Component Development
+- Create reusable components in the shared package
-- Use Prettier for code formatting
+- Use Tailwind classes for styling
-- Follow TypeScript best practices
+- Maintain consistent naming conventions
-- Use meaningful variable and function names
+- Document component props and usage
-- Write clear comments for complex logic
+- Include examples in component documentation

-## Working with Modules
+### Working with Modules
 1. Each module should be self-contained
 2. Use shared components from the shared package
 3. Follow the established event system for inter-module communication
-4. Maintain consistent styling using Tailwind CSS
+4. Maintain consistent styling using Tailwind CSS classes defined in the host

+### Styling Best Practices
+1. Use Tailwind's utility classes whenever possible
+2. Custom styles should be defined in the host's theme configuration
+3. Maintain a consistent color palette and spacing system
+4. Follow accessibility guidelines
+5. Test components across different screen sizes

 ## Questions or Problems?